TechByTheNerd/cloud-image-for-proxmox/ubuntu/README.md

 - `user` is the name of the non-root, default user who will have `sudo` privilege.
 - `password` is the password for `user`, in plain-text.
 - `searchdomain` is a network setting.
 When you search for a server name, if it can't be found, the network stack can add-on different DNS domain suffixes to try to find the server.
 For example you might know "server123", but it's fully-qualified-domain-name is "server123.lab.example.com".
 In this case, if you set this to "lab.example.com" it will add this onto DNS queries to help file machines that you try to access.
-- `launchpadid` is the userid of the account to lookup, to scrape the SSH public keys to add to the `~/.ssh/authorized_keys` file for `user`.
+- `sshkeyid` This is the userid of the account to lookup, to scrape the SSH public keys to add to the `~/.ssh/authorized_keys` file for `user`.
 This is a common/consistent place to store your public keys.
+There are two places where this script can pull down your SSH keys:
-Navigate to www.launchpad.net to create an account and upload the SSH keys from the various workstation(s) you might need to connect from.
+  - 1) **LaunchPad** - Navigate to https://www.launchpad.net to create an account and upload the SSH keys from the various workstation(s) you might need to connect from.
+The download will be from: `https://launchpad.net/~[[USERNAME]]`
+  - 2) **GitHub** - Navigate to https://github.com/settings/keys and add your SSH keys.
+The download will be from: `https://github.com/[[USERNAME]].keys`

 ## What does it do?